 Flip them the right way out.

-Pin then sew on the tab. make sure that your seam starts in the little corner and ends in the opposite corner.
+Now pin, then sew on the tab.
+Make sure that your seam starts in the little corner and ends in the opposite corner.

 Flip the tab down and pin, ready to topstitch.